Vivo Y33s price in Pakistan August 2023

 The Vivo Y33s features a triple-camera setup on the back with an LED flash.

-The device has a 5000 mAh battery with fast charging support at 18 W.
+The phone is powered by a 5000 mAh battery with fast charging support at 18 W.

 Vivo Y33s price in Pakistan